 This accessibility statement applies to all sites built using SpringShare’s LibApps suite including LibGuides (library.essex.ac.uk), LibCal (libcal.essex.ac.uk), LibAnswers (libans.essex.ac.uk and Live Chat), and Libwizard (essex.libwizard.com).

-These websites are run by the University of Essex Library Services.
+These websites are run by the University of Essex Library & Cultural Services.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand where possible.